EvieQ01/EvieQ.github.io/_pages/life.md

 * Hybrid Dynamics-aware Offline-and-Online Reinforcement Learning --- with Haoyi, Prof. Zhan.

-Pleading...
+* Pleading...

 ### 2. Person I met

 > I never regret for participating in these.

 * Haoyi, Jianxiong, Zhe, ..., and Mr. Zhan
   They give me precious joyful moments in all the stress.
-I see passion and warmths, and I begin to believe that that's what scientific research can also be like. :) To gain some confidence in the fields we study, and feeling proud as well as humble for making though a little contribution, but as much as we could within our capability.
+I see passion and warmths, and I begin to believe that that's what scientific research can also be like. :) To gain some confidence in the fields we study, and feeling proud as well as humble for making a little contribution, no matter how little, but still as much as we could do within our capability.

 * Prof. Ma, Prof. Jiang, and Shengquan.

   Thanks to them to give me a chance to get to know compu-Bio.
 Gap between solving real-world problems and developing better algorithms is HUGE.
 Hope to dig deeper in the latter field, so that one day I would know how to deal with the first.
-It is to think more orinially about science. :)
+It is about thinking more orinially about science. :)

 * Mr. Shang